CDCgov/cdc-open-viz/packages/CDC-Charts/README.md

 export default App;
 ```

-Note: If no properties are passed, the map will load a default configuration file.
+Note: If no properties are passed, the chart will load a default configuration file.

 ### Properties